andygao82/decorlux/wp-content/plugins/reorder-post-within-categories/README.txt

 }
 `

 = 10.
-My posts are not being ranked on the front-end =
+My posts are not being ranked properly on the front-end =

 **There are several reasons why this might happen,**

 If you are displaying your posts using a **custom query with the function get_posts()** you should be aware that it sets the attribute 'suppress_filters' to false by default (see the [codex page](https://developer.wordpress.org/reference/functions/get_posts/#parameters)).
 The ranked order is applied using filters on the query, hence you need to explictly set this attribute to true to get your results ranked properly.

-If you query explicitly sets the 'orderby' attribute, then the plugin will ignore your query.
-However, you can disable this with the following hook,
+If you **query explicitly sets the 'orderby'** [attribute](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters), and the override checkbox is checked (see [screenshot](https://wordpress.org/plugins/reorder-post-within-categories/#screenshots) #5), then the plugin will override your query and rank the results as per your manual order.
+However, if you uncheck the ovverride setting (ie override is set to false), you can programmatically override the `orderby` directive with the following hook,

 `add_filter('rpwc2_allow_custom_sort_orderby_override', 'override_orderby_sorting', 10,2);
 function  override_orderby_sorting($override, $wp_query){
     //check this is the correct query
     if($wp_query....){
-      $override = false;
+      $override = true;
     }
     return $override;
 }`

-If your query is a **taxonomy archive query** for a given term, then WordPress core query does not specify the post type by default see this [bug](https://core.trac.wordpress.org/ticket/50070)).
-This forces the plugin to seek which post type is associated with this taxonomy.  *In the event that the you are using this taxonomy to classify multiple post types* this will lead to the plugin choosing the first type it encounters with available posts for the queried term, and this may give spurious results.
-A hook is provided for you to correctly filter the post_type and ensure the right results,
+If your query is a **taxonomy archive query** for a given term, then WordPress core query does not specify the `post_type` by default see this [bug](https://core.trac.wordpress.org/ticket/50070)).
+This forces the plugin to seek which `post_type` is associated with this taxonomy.  **In the event that the you are using this taxonomy to classify multiple post types** this will lead to the plugin choosing the first type it encounters with available posts for the queried term, and this may give spurious results.
+A hook is provided for you to correctly filter the `post_type` and ensure the right results,

 `
 add_filter('reorderpwc_filter_multiple_post_type', 'filter_my_ranked_post_type', 10, 4);